This weekend, I made a second sortie into the Desolation

 Overall, I was quite uncomfortable for the last six hours of the trip.
 However, it was clear that the cause of the discomfort was being upright and in the sun.
 It didn’t have much to do with my pace.
 Standing, walking, and jogging were all the same.
 However, if I tried running up-hill my heart-rate would spike, so that was out of the question.

-Heading up toward Lake Aloha.
+Heading up toward Lake Aloha. |

-I portioned out the remaining peanuts to provide salt for the coming few hours, and settled in a rhythm of slow jogging on the flats and downhill.
+the coming few hours, and settled in a rhythm of slow jogging on the flats and

 At 6:10pm I got back into my car.
 For the last two hours, I had been trying to figure out what I could eat that wouldn’t make me sick.
 I was extremely happy when I opened the trunk and my eyes fell on my kid’s apple-sauce packages.
 I squeezed a few of them into my mouth, rested for a few minutes and headed for the beach.